 Some fat burner supplements have chosen Guarana as one of their key ingredients to increase metabolism and burn body fat faster.
 It is derived from the seeds of a plant native to the Amazon basin in South America.

 Guarana is a stimulant and the seeds contain about twice the amount of caffeine than in coffee beans.
 It has been used in fat burners due to its high caffeine content.
-However, studies have found contradicting results when it comes to its effectiveness.
+However, most of these studies are only small scale or have found contradicting results when it comes to its effectiveness12.
 Also, there is limited research about its potential long-term side effects.

 Raspberry Ketones, also known as Rheosmin became increasingly popular as a fat burner ingredient in recent years.
 It is a natural compound that gives raspberries their distinctive aroma.
 Other than raspberries, cranberries and blackberries also contain some Raspberry Ketones.
 It is used in cosmetics and as a food additive due to its fruity aroma.